omoke664/zero_day/0x00-vagrant/README.md

-This is a simple README file that is located in the vagrant directory.
+This is my vagrant directory